 They are then evaluated by the physician regularly as well as whenever a change has occurred in their status.
 It may take several initial visits to make sure the medication is stable and effective.
 Your child’s psychiatrist will review the benefits and side effects of the medication, making adjustments as needed.

 A child psychiatrist can develop a treatment plan that may involve just your child or the whole family.
-That customized treatment plan can involve either a medication or behavioral-therapy component (most likely both) in order to decrease negative behaviors.
+That customized treatment plan can involve either medication or behavioral-therapy components (most likely both) in order to decrease negative behaviors.
 A child psychiatrist also acts as an advocate for your child with other doctors, school professionals, and agencies.